 I am a mother who has grieved the loss of a daughter and suffered the emotional turmoil of having a son ensnared in addiction.
 I know this dream-gone-bad feeling.

 As difficult as life gets, the most painful seasons are the times when the truth gets twisted.

-Accepting the reality of my son’s addiction had different challenges.
+Accepting the reality of my son’s addiction has different challenges.
 Many of you know the disorder and disfunction that the deceit of drugs brings.
 Discerning the truth is no easy task.
-Add to the confusion the many treatments, suggestions, opinions and options and it’s easy to be overwhelmed with the daunting reality.
-Kids make mistakes; true.
-The twisted-truth comes in many forms, some telling us it’s our fault, or that we have (or should take) control of their lives.
-We get frustrated when we cannot fix their problems like we did when they were utterly dependent on us.
-Our hearts shatter when the dream we had for them appears hopeless because of their poor choices.
+Add to the confusion the many treatments, suggestions, options, and opinions and it’s easy to be overwhelmed with the daunting reality.

 Then came Resurrection Sunday.

 There is hope!
 If Jesus can conquer sin and death, then He can redeem us from any mire pit!
-He didn’t choose the easy way to become King because He knew the whole Truth and now you and I can put our hope in that same Truth.
+He didn’t choose the easy way to become King because He knew the whole Truth and now you and I can put our hope in Him.

 The Covid19 pandemic is not making the drug epidemic -or any other problem- any easier, but regardless of our difficult realities, let’s keep on believing the truth because God is able to redeem any mess and use it as a message.